Profile identity resolution and merging

 When the system evaluates identity resolution rules to find matching profiles, the identities are processed in order of their Priority, from the lowest number (Priority 1 placed at the top of the list) to the highest.

-To change the order of rules:
+To change the order of identities:

 - Open the Customer data management application.